iundd/a11y_me_video/README.md

 ## Installation

-The extension needs to be installed as any other extension of TYPO3 CMS.
+The extension needs to be installed like any other TYPO3 CMS extension.
 Get the extension by one of the following methods.

 ### Installation using composer

-The recommended way to install the extension is by using [Composer](https://getcomposer.org/) In your composer based TYPO3 project root, just do
+The recommended way to install the extension is by using [Composer](https://getcomposer.org/).
+In your composer based TYPO3 project root, just do

 ```sh